fdossi/refmerger/README.md

 }

 ABNT (Brazil)
-DOSSI, Fabio Cleisto Alda.
-RefMerger: a tool for automating the merging and deduplication of references.
+DOSSI, Fabio F. C. A. RefMerger: a tool for automating the merging and deduplication of references.
 Version 1.0.0.
 Aracaju, 2026.
 Available at: https://github.com/fdossi/refmerger.
 Accessed on: Apr.
 23, 2026.

 MLA (9th Edition)
-Dossi, Fabio Cleisto Alda.
-RefMerger.
+Dossi, F. C. A. RefMerger.
 Version 1.0.0, 2026, github.com/fdossi/refmerger.